-In the lead-up to handing in the final writeup, you'll give two presentations to the class.
-The first is a "lightning talk" that explains to us in technical terms what your algorithm does and how it works to answer your question.
-The second is another elevator speech, wherein you actually answer the original question.
+In the lead-up to handing in the final writeup, you'll do two more short posts for the class to read about your project.
+The first will have a technical slant, explaining to the class in formal terms what your algorithm does and how it works to answer your question.
+The second will return to overview mode, and actually answer the question.

-The final writeup should include the content from the first writeup plus the content from both talks, lightly edited for flow, plus instructions on how to run your program (so I can duplicate your results).
+The final writeup should include the content from the original proposal and both later updates, edited to clearly illustrate the quantitative reasoning process, plus instructions on how to run your program (so I can duplicate your results).
 The format is, again, 12pt, double-spaced, with 1" margins.
 If you make statements that require citation, you should cite them (obviously!), but you can use APA, MLA, or whatever format you're most familiar with in your own discipline.